 Kids will love the effect of the stars reflected onto the walls and ceiling of their room.
 It’s like having a planetarium all their own!

 This post includes links to purchase items you’ll need from our affiliates.

 DIY paper lantern instructions

-- Download the DIY paper lantern template and open in Adobe Reader.
+- DIY paper lantern template

 - Print on card stock and cut out where indicated, using a precision knife.
 Fold the four sides where indicated then hot glue together.
 Set the template designated for the top of the lantern aside—it has a large star in the center, through which you will feed the cord’s plug.